naveenkumarr05/weather-app/README.md

 2. It will display city and country name
 3. Click on Current button for get current weather report
 4. Click on 7 days forecast button to see forecast report.
+5. Click on cityName on only Current Tab then popup will be displayed which shows city name and sunrise time